flutethecat/superfumbbl-client/README.md

 - **FUMBBL logo** — used under FUMBBL's branding guidelines.

-**Super FUMBBL original art — Super FUMBBL Media License.** Everything else (sprites, star players, crests, skill badges, decorations, pitches, banners, block dice, the wordmark) is original Super FUMBBL art, produced with PixelLab and the OpenAI, Codex and Gemini image models from Super FUMBBL prompts.
-It is licensed under the Super FUMBBL Media License (`docs/licenses/super-fumbbl-media-license.md`): free to use, modify and distribute for non-commercial purposes, no selling the assets or putting them on merchandise, credit Super FUMBBL with a link and indicate changes.
-The code is MIT.
+**Super FUMBBL original art — Super FUMBBL Media License.** Everything else (sprites, star players, crests, skill badges, decorations, pitches, banners, block dice, the wordmark) is original Super FUMBBL art, produced with PixelLab, Claude Code, and OpenAI
+Codex support.
+In addition, Gemini image models were used for the creation of some Super FUMBBL assets.
+All of these assets are licensed under the Modern FUMBBL Media License.(https://fumbbl.com/p/attribution): free to use, modify and distribute for non-commercial purposes, no selling the assets or putting them on merchandise, credit Super FUMBBL with a link and indicate changes.
+The code itself for these and their integration is covered under the MIT license.